dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

    ![Sync blade with Request sync link selected](./media/enrollment-program-device-request-sync.png)

    To comply with Apple’s terms for acceptable enrollment program traffic, Intune imposes the following restrictions:
     - A full sync can run no more than once every seven days.
-During a full sync, Intune refreshes every Apple serial number assigned to Intune.
-If a full sync is attempted within seven days of the previous full sync, Intune only refreshes serial numbers that are not already listed in Intune.
-     -  Any sync request is given 15 minutes to finish.
-During this time or until the request succeeds, the **Sync** button is disabled.
-     - Intune syncs new and removed devices with Apple every 24 hours.
+During a full sync, Intune fetches the complete updated list of serial numbers assigned to the Apple MDM server connected to Intune.
+After an Enrollment Program device is deleted from Intune portal, it can't be re-imported until the full sync is run.
+    - A sync is run automatically every 24 hours.
+You can also sync by clicking the **Sync** button (no more than once every 15 minutes).
+All sync requests are given 15 minutes to finish.
+The **Sync** button is disabled until a sync is completed.
+This sync will refresh existing device status and import new devices assigned to the Apple MDM server.

 3. In the Enrollment Program Devices workspace, choose **Refresh** to see your devices.